Pembroke Hill Elementary School

 Katherine Foecking, Principal

 Francestown Elementary School is no stranger to innovation.
 They have eliminated traditional grade levels; instead they have the Squirrels (traditionally K-2) and Owls (traditionally 3-4).
 The children are assessed using learning progressions that are based on the New Hampshire Competencies, and flexibly move in and out of classrooms according to their individual needs.
-They are part of the No Grades, No Grades initiative (read a little more about it here).
-Their latest project is Community Connections, an exciting way for the school and local businesses and organizations to develop relationships and partner in projects that benefit everyone involved.
+During the 2019-2020 school year they began the Community Connections project, an exciting way for the school and local businesses and organizations to develop relationships and partner in projects that could benefit everyone involved.
 Read all about Community Connections below!

 Each teacher at the school partnered with a community expert.
 Together they identified a problem for the students to solve, created a driving question to focus the investigation, and planned an entry activity (a "hook" to get the students interested).
-Community Connections kick-off happened in January, and the project will go on until the end of the year.
-Here is information about the projects underway.
-Watch this space for occasional updates!
+Community Connections kick-off happened in January, and the project was designed to last until the end of the year.
+Look below to see the projects co-designed by students, teachers, and business/organization leaders.

 Community Connections kick-off meeting!